supernova4869/s_mmpbsa/gmx-rs-tools/NOTES.md

 * The layout is the one of `utils::set_style`, the template s_mmpbsa prints its own bars with, but the bar is drawn with `utils::set_style_plain`: it keeps the colour of the surrounding output instead of forcing its own, because s_mmpbsa greys the terminal while it extracts trajectories.
-The `pos/len` fields are the frame counter and the number of frames in the input; when the count is not taken (see below) the counters-only variant of `utils` is used instead and the message carries the frame number.
+The message carries the frame counter (with the number of frames when it is known, see below), so no field has to stand in for a quantity that is not known.
 * `indicatif` only draws on a terminal, so redirecting standard error gives exactly the message stream that the parity tests compare.
 A host program can call `progress::set_enabled(false)` to switch the bars off, or `progress::set_enabled(true)` to force them on by drawing them on `/dev/tty` (useful when the output is piped, e.g. `...
 2>&1 | tee log`).
+* What the bar is filled with depends on what is known about the input: the number of frames for a structure file (`gro`, `pdb`) or a frame source that counts frames, the requested time window when `-b`/`-e` gave a bounded one, and the position in the file otherwise.
-* The total of the bar is `trx::frame_count()`, which walks the frame headers of an `xtc`/`trr` input and skips the payload of every frame, so counting a trajectory much larger than memory costs one pass over the headers and no decoding.
-It is only taken when the bar is drawn (`progress::is_enabled()`), which keeps piped runs and the parity tests away from the extra pass.
+* The number of frames of an `xtc`/`trr` input is deliberately *not* counted by the tools.  `trx::frame_count()` can do it (it walks the frame headers and skips the payload of every frame, so nothing is decoded), but that is a pass over the whole file: on a 27 GB trajectory it costs about 120 s, and it is wasted work in front of a conversion that is about to read the same file.
+  The counter therefore lives in the message, and callers that want the number can ask for it: `trx::frame_count(path)`.
 * Frames that are read but not written (before `-b`, or after the last frame of the window) still advance the bar, as they do in GROMACS.
 * The bar is finished and cleared while the index group prompts are printed and